steveklabnik/avr-emulator/README.markdown

 ## Why?

-Inspired by [Starfighter's Summer 2015 announcement](http://sockpuppet.org/blog/2015/07/13/starfighter/), we thought implementing our own [Atmel AVR 8-bit](http://www.atmel.com/images/atmel-0856-avr-instruction-set-manual.pdf) emulator would be a really fun problem to tackle.
+Inspired by [Starfighter's Summer 2015 announcement](http://sockpuppet.org/blog/2015/07/13/starfighter/), we thought that implementing our own [Atmel AVR 8-bit](http://www.atmel.com/images/atmel-0856-avr-instruction-set-manual.pdf) emulator would be a really fun problem to tackle.
 We also thought it'd be a great excuse to dive a little deeper into a few technologies we've had our eyes on.
 During our last biweekly hack day we dove in, and in the last week got a working version up.

 ## Reducers